utkarshcmu/grafana.org/content/blog/2015-02-10-Grafana-2-Alpha-and-preview.md

 ## Code & Docker image
-The Grafana 2.0 backend and frontend changes are now public in the [develop](https://github.com/grafana/grafana/tree/develop) branch in the main grafana repository on Github.
+The Grafana 2.0 backend and frontend changes are now public in the [develop](https://github.com/grafana/grafana/tree/develop) branch in the main grafana repository on GitHub.
 The readme on that branch contains instructions for how to build and run the new backend.
 You can also try it using docker with a single line like this:

 ```